 Brigantine is a decidedly white-collar city, with fully 87.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brigantine is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Brigantine who work in management occupations (13.94%), office and administrative support (12.55%), and food service (12.46%).

 Brigantine is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Despite being a small city, Brigantine has a lot of people use the bus to get to work every day though Brigantine is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The population of Brigantine is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.28% of adults in Brigantine have a bachelor's degree or even advanced degree.

 The per capita income in Brigantine in 2010 was $41,869, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $167,476 for a family of four.
 However, Brigantine contains both very wealthy and poor people as well.

 Brigantine is a somewhat ethnically-diverse city.
 The people who call Brigantine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brigantine residents report their race to be White, followed by Asian.
 Important ancestries of people in Brigantine include Irish, Italian, German, English, and Polish.

 The most common language spoken in Brigantine is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.